seanchen607/deplink/README.md

 ## :dna: Usage

-For example, deplink compares the genetic/epigenetic features between cancer cell lines with different dependencies of PRC2 complex members:
+For example, deplink compares the genetic/epigenetic features between cancer cell lines with different dependencies of "9-1-1" complex members:

-	deplink(signature.name = "ATM-p53", signature = c("ATM", "TP53", "TP53BP1", "CHEK2", "USP28", "CDKN1A"))
+	deplink(signature.name = "9-1-1", signature = c("RAD9A", "RAD1", "HUS1", "RAD17"))

-The results will be output to a local directory (default: root directory) under a folder in name of the designated "signature.name" ("PRC2" in this case).
+The results will be output to a local directory (default: root directory) under a folder in name of the designated "signature.name" ("9-1-1" in this case).

 Several cutoffs are set by default as below and can be changed by will.
 Please see the help page for more details.